mmaker/spfs/draft-orru-zkproof-sigma-protocols.md

       sp = SigmaProtocol.new(statement)
       commitment = read_group_elements(proof)

-## Nonce and challenge derivation

-Two types of randomness are needed for a sigma protocol:

-1. A nonce seeding the randomness used to produce the commitment of the first round of the protocol
-2. A challenge representing the verifier's public random coin.

-The challenge of a Schnorr proof is derived with

-    challenge = sho.init(iv).absorb_group_elt(commitment).squeeze_scalar(1)

-This can be generated with:

-    nonce = sho.init(iv)
-               .absorb_bytes(random)
-               .ratchet()
-               .absorb_scalars(witness)
-               .squeeze_scalars(cs.num_scalars)

-The `iv`, which must properly separate the application and the statement being proved, is described below.

 ### Statement generation

 Let `H` be a hash object.
 The statement is encoded in a stateful hash object as follows.